VyperGroup/aero/README.md

 ## Extensibility

 One of our strengths is Extensibility.
 This is done by making aero readable and customizable by anyone.
 Every aspect of it is documented.
 Even if you are not a programmer, you can understand how aero works.
 There are configs to control functionality - in order to have no compromises and allow those who can't write code to easily customize it.
-If you are a programmer, you will probably appreciate all the hooks and guiding variables we have to easily modify the code.
+If you are a programmer, you will appreciate all the hooks and guiding variables we have to easily modify the code.
 We are working on an even better way of making extensions: event-driven middleware that takes advantage of its internals.

 ## HTML Interception